 - Guided activity tours: side by side ATV, esker walking, history & botany, bear and wolf viewing, photography, birding, floatplane trip over Robertson esker, use of fat-tire mountain bikes, kayaks, canoes, Northern Lights viewing (best chance in August)

 - Flights from your home city to Winnipeg, return

-- Floatplane tours and private excursions at Gangler’s Lodge
+- Optional floatplane tours and private excursions at Gangler’s Lodge

 - Travel Insurance

 - Tax on accommodation in Winnipeg and 5% GST on total package